 The Head & the Load combined music, dance, film projections, mechanised sculptures and shadow play to tell the story of the millions of African porters and carriers who were involved in the First World War.
 The world premiere of this major new work was staged in Tate Modern’s Turbine Hall.

 William Kentridge is a remarkably versatile artist whose evocative vision combines the political with the poetic.
 Dealing with subjects as sobering as colonialism and totalitarianism, his highly personal work is often imbued with lyrical undertones and references to his native South Africa.
-Taking its title from the Ghanaian proverb, ‘the head and the load are the troubles of the neck,’ Kentridge’s most ambitious project to date draws on every aspect of his practice: drawing, printmaking, painting, sculpting, performance and filmmaking.
-Working alongside his longtime collaborator Philip Miller, one of South Africa’s leading composers, this celebrated artist creates a stunning audiovisual monument to those who died for a cause that was not their own.
+Taking its title from the Ghanaian proverb, ‘the head and the load are the troubles of the neck,’ Kentridge’s most ambitious project to date drew on every aspect of his practice: drawing, printmaking, painting, sculpting, performance and filmmaking.
+Working alongside his longtime collaborator Philip Miller, one of South Africa’s leading composers, this celebrated artist created a stunning audiovisual monument to those who died for a cause that was not their own.

 World premiere in London at Tate Modern produced by THE OFFICE performing arts + film in association with Quaternaire with support from the Naomi Milgrom Foundation.
 14-18 NOW is supported by the National Lottery through Heritage Lottery Fund and Arts Council England, and by the Department for Digital Culture, Media & Sport.

 The Head & the Load acknowledges the kind assistance of Marian Goodman Gallery, Goodman Gallery and Lia Rumma Gallery.